End Stage Renal Disease (Dialysis)

 To undergo dialysis, a physician first creates access to a patient’s blood vessel using one of three methods:

-- a fistula, which is made by joining together an artery and vein to make a bigger high-flow blood vessel.
+- A Fistula, which is made by joining together an artery and vein to make a bigger high-flow blood vessel.

-- a graft, in which a soft plastic tube is placed between an artery and a vein, creating an artificial high-flow blood vessel.
+- A Graft, in which a soft plastic tube is placed between an artery and a vein, creating an artificial high-flow blood vessel.

 - Catheter access, in which a narrow plastic tube is inserted into a large vein in the neck or groin.